JiayouQin/Python-projects/09 GoBang Chess/readme.md

-This is a simple GoBang Chess based on emojis.
-Written by me, feel free to use my code.
+This is a simple GoBang Chess based on emojis. feel free to use my code.

 ![](https://github.com/JiayouQin/Python-projects/blob/master/pictures/gobang_chess.gif?raw=true)